Other user authentication workflows

-There are two additional methods to use to get an ArcGIS identity for users with ArcGIS Enterprise.
-Both methods require some additional ArcGIS Enterprise configuration and that you use ArcGIS APIs for your client-side integration.
+There are two additional methods you can use to authenticate ArcGIS Enterprise users.
+Both methods require additional ArcGIS Enterprise configuration and the use of ArcGIS APIs for your client-side integration.

-- HTTP / Integrated Windows Authentication (IWA): Users authenticate with their Windows login to obtain an ArcGIS Identity, which is automatically managed by the client API.
+- HTTP / Integrated Windows Authentication (IWA): Users authenticate with their Windows login to obtain an access token, which is automatically managed by the client API.

-- Public key infrastructure (PKI): Users authenticate with a preconfigured certificate to obtain an ArcGIS Identity, which is automatically managed by the client API.
+- Public key infrastructure (PKI): Users authenticate with a preconfigured certificate to obtain an access token, which is automatically managed by the client API.

 |HTTP / Integrated Windows Authentication (IWA)||Public key infrastructure (PKI)|